rguest20/MS1-Elite/README.md

 CSS for the pages is included in a separate stylesheet, but this is again hosted and built bespoke to extend the dependencies.

 ## How to use
+### Home page
 On arrival to the page you will be presented with the following:

+Upon clicking on the highlighted area, this will take you to the main page for Elite:Dangerous.

+### Elite Dangerous Home page
+This page includes a large amount of information about the game including the trailer, a review and some hints on how to start the game.

+## UX design
+To make the design more user friendly I have done the following:

 ## Known issues
 New front page requires styling and a footer